learnbin.net nav logo

 Mechanical stress

-When applying mechanical stress, decrease the stability of the polymer.
+When applying mechanical stress, decreases the stability of the polymer.

 Degradation Mechanism

 Degradation is a chain reaction.
-Once a radical forms, a chain reaction can occur.
-Due to an energy source, free radicals are formed.
+Once a radical is formed, a chain reaction can occur.
+Free radicals are formed by an energy source.
 If oxygen is there, it reacts with free radicals.
 Then, “Peroxy bonds” which have low bond strength are formed.
 Due to this low bond strength, it can be easily broken down.
 In other words, degradation has happened.

 Initiation of Degradation